Hina and the Eel: 1. Tuamotu Islands

-Hina tired of her relationship with her cold-blooded, underwater husband, which means symbolicall that she was tired of unconscious relating.
+Hina tired of her relationship with her cold-blooded, underwater husband, which means symbolically that she was tired of unconscious relating (underwater symbolizes the unconscious).

 One day she said to eel Tuna that she was going out to fetch food for them.
 Then she travelled far away, to find a new man for herself.